List of Historic Sites of Japan (Hiroshima)

 This list is of the Historic Sites of Japan located within the Prefecture of Hiroshima.

 National Historic Sites

-As of 1 July 2021, twenty-nine Sites have been designated as being of national significance (including two *Special Historic Sites); the Joseon Mission Sites span the prefectural borders with Okayama and also include an area of Shizuoka.
+As of 1 August 2025, thirty-one Sites have been designated as being of national significance (including three *Special Historic Sites); the Joseon Mission Sites span the prefectural borders with Okayama and also include an area of Shizuoka.

 Prefectural Historic Sites

-As of 1 May 2020, one hundred and twenty-five Sites have been designated as being of prefectural importance.
+As of 6 August 2025, one hundred and twenty-five Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2020, a further three hundred and fifty-two Sites have been designated as being of municipal importance.
+As of 1 May 2024, a further three hundred and fifty-six Sites have been designated as being of municipal importance.